droher/baseball.computer/timeball/models/doc_global_cols.md

     and absent for all other types of events.
     It is an enum describing the result of the plate appearance, e.g. Single, InPlayOut, etc. See `seed_plate_appearance_results` for more info.
 {% enddocs %}

+{% docs charge_event_id %}
+    The event ID that this baserunner is charged to, for the purpose of keeping tracked of inherited/bequeathed runners.
+    The pitcher/catcher present at the charge_event_id are on the hook for the earned run.
+This doesn't necessarily remain constant throughout a baserunning apperance, as force-outs can change the inheritance of a particular runner.
+{% enddocs %}

+{% docs reached_on_event_id %}
+    Event id on which this baserunner originally reached base, if applicable.
+{% enddocs %}

+{% docs explicit_charged_pitcher_id %}
+    For some games prior to the establishment of official inherited runner rules, a pitcher could be explicitly noted as the one charged with a runner.
+When this is present, it overrides the pitcher from `charge_event_id`.
+{% enddocs %}

+{% docs attempted_advance_to_base %}
+    For some games prior to the establishment of official inherited runner rules, a pitcher could be explicitly noted as the one charged with a runner.
+When this is present, it overrides the pitcher from `charge_event_id`.
+{% enddocs %}